Homework PracticeSign Up

 Which feature best describes most protists?

-A.They are always prokaryotic and multicellular.
+A.They are eukaryotic and mostly unicellular.

 B.They are all flowering plants.